 A play call or action in a real game that mimics what we all try to do while playing against gullible Madden AI.
 Could also be a team doing something we would only expect to see from a gullible Madden AI.

 Any grouping of the top 4 in anything.
-Current NFL Rushmore of people-players is Jamaal Williams, Taylor Heinicke, Stefon Diggs, and Justin Jefferson.
+Current NFL Rushmore of people-players is Jamaal Williams, Taylor Heinicke, Lamar Jackson, and Justin Jefferson.

 My version of plug-and-play, but I think mine is more descriptive.
 Most often used for offensive linemen, this player can be given a position and you won’t have to worry about that spot for the next decade.
 Ex.
 Joe Thomas.